 Ever since I first encountered the heartbreaking reality of fistula injuries for young women in Ethiopia, I have been working hard to try and bring about an end to their suffering by providing life changing treatment so that - one day - we can eradicate this terrible injury.

 Sindayo is 29 years old.
-The labour of Sindayo’s first child was long and complicated – she tried to give birth, at home, for three days before she was able to reach a local hospital.
-It was here that Sindayo received the devastating news that her baby was stillborn and was later diagnosed with obstetric fistula – a result of enduring such a protracted labour.
-Soon after, her husband divorced her.
+The labour of Sindayo’s first child was long and complicated – while in hospital Sindayo received the devastating news that her baby was stillborn and was later diagnosed with obstetric fistula – a result of enduring such a protracted labour.

 Thanks to your support, AWSAD have been able to help 19 young girls (studying in primary, secondary, and higher education) with costs to keep them in school.
 These girls had previously been unable to attend because of familial pressures and violence.
 This support is crucial to allow young survivors to continue their education and develop their self-confidence.